Where Should You Keep Your Estate Planning Documents?

 If No One Can Find Your Documents

 If your original documents can't be found after your death, the presumption will be that you either did not leave a will or you intended to destroy it.
-The court will proceed as though you died "intestate," without a will or any other estate plan.
+The court will proceed as though you died intestate, or without a will or any other estate plan.
 Your assets will pass to your closest kin in an order set by state law rather than by the terms you set out in your estate plan.